worldmohammad/savely-os/README.md

 🚀 About The Project

-Savely is a comprehensive personal management dashboard designed to replace multiple disjointed apps (Todoist, Notion, Excel, Wallet) with a single, cohesive ecosystem.
+Savely is a powerful, standalone personal management software for Windows.
+It replaces multiple disjointed apps (Todoist, Notion, Excel, Wallet) with a single, cohesive ecosystem that lives directly on your PC.

 Built with a philosophy of "Privacy First", Savely operates 100% offline.
 Your financial data, personal journals, and passwords never leave your device.
-It leverages LocalStorage and IndexedDB with military-grade encryption for sensitive data.

 Why Savely?

+📦 Portable & Easy: No installation wizard required.
+Just download and run.

 🔒 Zero Tracking: No servers, no analytics, no cloud leaks.

-⚡ Blazing Fast: Built with React & Vite for instant interactions.
+⚡ Blazing Fast: Optimized for Windows 10 and 11.

 🌍 Bilingual: Native support for English (LTR) and Persian (RTL).

-🎨 Beautiful UI: Modern design with Dark/Light mode support.

 ✨ Features